telerik/kendo-ui-core/docs/web/grid/how-to/Layout/font-awesome-icons-in-custom-grid-command-buttons.md

 ---
-title: Use FontAwesome Icons in Custom Command Buttons
+title: Use FontAwesome Icons in Kendo UI Grid
 page_title:  Use FontAwesome Icons in Custom Command Buttons | Kendo UI Grid Widget
-description: "Learn how to use FontAwesome icons in custom command buttons while working with the Kendo UI Grid widget."
+description: "Learn how to use FontAwesome icons in the Kendo UI Grid widget."
 slug: howto_use_fontawesomeiconsin_custom_command_buttons_grid
 ---

-# Use FontAwesome Icons in Custom Command Buttons
+# Use FontAwesome Icons in Kendo UI Grid

-The example below demonstrates how to use FontAwesome icons inside a Kendo UI Grid custom command button.
+The example below demonstrates how to use FontAwesome icons inside a Kendo UI Grid.

 ###### Example